meltwater/secretary/README.md

   node and mounted into the service container.

 ### Compared to Centralized Systems?
-Some benefits of using public key cryptography compared to for example a centrally managed token-based systems like Vault or KeyWhiz is that
+Benefits of using public key cryptography compared to a centrally managed token-based systems like [Vault](https://github.com/hashicorp/vault) or [KeyWhiz](https://github.com/square/keywhiz):

 - Encryption of secrets and modifications to *config repo* can safely be performed by people without needing admin access to a central system.